On the Fairness of Machine-Assisted Human Decisions: Main results

 \section{Main results}

 In this section, we analyze general patterns in the disparities (and accuracy) in the model from \autoref{sec:setup}.
-As a baseline, we first consider the direct implementation of the predictions $\hat{f}_+,\hat{f}_-$.
-For our main results, we then consider decisions $\hat{d}_+,\hat{d}_-$ by the human decision-maker.
+As a baseline, we first consider the direct implementation of the predictions $\hat{f}_+,\hat{f}_-$ that vary by their use of group=specific information.
+For our main results, we then consider decisions $\hat{d}_+,\hat{d}_-$ by the human decision-maker using these different predictions as input.
 Throughout, we hold the $X$ covariate fixed, $X=x$, as we evaluate the decision-rule, which is without loss in our framework.

 If we directly implemented the machine predictions $\hat{f}_+(x,g)$ (which varies by group) and $\hat{f}_-(x)$ (which ignores group membership), we note that disparities would trivially be

 (with expectations over the training data), and